practicingruby/practicing-ruby-paid/posts/gregory/002-sticky-problems.md

       end
     end

-To pass these tests, I essentially pushed logic down from the `Table` class into a newly created `Record` class.
+To pass these tests, I pushed logic down from the `Table` class into a newly created `Record` class.

     class Record
       def initialize(values, attribute_names)